Chocolate Chip Cookies

 Servings: 12

-• Preheat your oven to 180°c (160°c for fan assisted ovens or Gas Mark 3) and lightly grease a couple of baking sheet.
+• Preheat your oven to 180°c (160°c for fan-assisted ovens, Gas Mark 3 or 350°F) and lightly grease a couple of baking sheet.
 Set aside.

 • Add your chocolate chips and stir through, before sifting in the flour & bicarbonate of soda.
 Mix until combined (you may need to use your hands to bring the dough together).